MohamedSuwan/Mohamed-20Suwan/README.md

 This repo was made to analyze the data, the data was in a good clean shape mostly, just required some touches and modification.
 <br>
  <br>
-the exp;pratory analysis will not show sensitive data like the emails or phone numbers, just a simple analysis like phone carrier,email domain,religion and gender.
+the exploratory analysis will not show sensitive data like the emails or phone numbers, just a simple analysis like phone carrier,email domain,religion and gender.

 </h3>
  <br>